 Methyl vanillate is an all-natural substance that, studies indicate, also encourages WNT activity.
 Seeing its potential, Dr. Cole and his team formulated a topical solution with a number of all-natural ingredients that, in fact, is the first follicle stem cell treatment available.
 The results are quite impressive.

 This is quite groundbreaking.
 Dr. Cole hopes to keep exploring different avenues that further take advantage of this revolutionary science.
 Follicle stem cell treatments will most likely continue advancing as time wears on.
 Click here to order your treatment of WNT Act today!
-Of course, also stay in touch to learn more about advancements in follicle stem cell treatments, genomic treatments, and other methods of hair restoration.Your session has expired.
-Please log in again.
+Of course, also stay in touch to learn more about advancements in follicle stem cell treatments, genomic treatments, and other methods of hair restoration.Thank you for rating this article.